 The University of Florida College of Pharmacy welcomes applications for an Early Decision through PharmCAS.
-If you decide that the University of Florida College of Pharmacy is your first choice and you apply through the PharmCAS Early Decision process, then you are committing to enroll if you are admitted.
-If you are not admitted to the UF College of Pharmacy through Early Decision, you can then apply to other pharmacy colleges through the regular PharmCAS admission cycle.
+If you decide that the UF College of Pharmacy is your first choice, and you apply through the PharmCAS Early Decision process, then you are committing to enroll if you are admitted.
+The deadline to apply for Early Decision was September 8, 2020.

-The benefits of applying for the Early Decision process include:
+The Benefits of Applying Early Decision

-If you do not complete and send all documents to PharmCAS and the UF College of Pharmacy by the September deadline, your application will still be evaluated by the Admissions Committee during the regular application review cycle.
+If you do not complete and send all documents to PharmCAS and the UF College of Pharmacy by the September deadline, your application will be evaluated by the Admissions Committee during the regular application review cycle.
 In this case, applicants can also apply to additional pharmacy programs.
 More information is available at PharmCAS Early Decision or contact the Office for Student Affairs and ask to speak with an academic advisor.

 “Early Decision gives you the peace of mind knowing you’ve been accepted into a great pharmacy school.
 When my friends were worrying about where they were going to spend the next four years, I was enjoying my final year of college and planning my future at UF.”